 With more personal data than ever moving freely through your network of devices, it’s time to take a critical look at what you’re doing to keep your information safe and your devices protected.
-If you run Windows on your devices, here are some of the risks you need to be aware of — and the steps you can take to make sure your Windows devices remain secure in the coming year.
+If you run Windows on your devices, here are some of the risks you need to be aware of — and the steps you can take to ensure your Windows devices remain secure in the coming year.

 Risks for the PC User